Exabyte-io/documentation/docs/collaboration/actions/organization/create.md

 ## Open "Create New Organization" Dialog

 Next, click on the "Create" button <i class="zmdi zmdi-plus-circle zmdi-hc-border"></i> at the top-right corner.
-At this stage, the following dialog appears:
+At this stage, the following dialog appears.

 ![Create New Organization](/images/create-new-organization.png "Create New Organization")

 ## Enter Information

-The user should enter the following set of information in the corresponding text fields:
+The user should enter the following set of information in the corresponding text fields.

 - Name: the desired name of the new Organization being created (compulsory information).
 - Email: the email address to be associated (compulsory information).